sr-bioin/scRNA_Seq/README.md

 #### 1).
 Merge two data sets

 It involves combining the gene expression data of two or more single-separate experiments into a unified dataset for downstream analysis.

-- Correct for technical variations and enable the comparison of biological conditions
-- Tools: Seurat, Harmony, LIGER, MNN, CSS, etc.
-- Seurat and Harmony integration approaches
+Correct for technical variations and enable the comparison of biological conditions.
+Seurat, Harmony, LIGER, MNN, CSS, etc. Seurat and Harmony integration approaches

 ##### 1).
 Seurat integration